-Students will alternate between two options for completing 10 weekly 1-2 page (double-spaced, not counting heading) writing assignments:
+Students will alternate between two options for completing 10 weekly 1-2 page (double-spaced, not counting heading) writing assignments (submit Word documents, not Pages files):

 - Research Article: Write a 1-2 page response (double-spaced) about the readings that integrates ideas and addresses relevant research questions, and includes an additional research article on the topic not discussed in class.
 The best responses will also include detailed ideas for relevant future research projects.
-You MUST use the PsycINFO database to find empirical, peer-reviewed original research journal articles on your topic published within the last 10 years (and cannot be meta-analyses, dissertations, literature reviews, or sources that are not peer-reviewed). - News Article: Find a current (or past) news article that is relevant to the week's topic.
+You MUST use the PsycINFO database to find empirical, peer-reviewed original research journal articles on your topic published within the last 10 years (and cannot be meta-analyses, dissertations, literature reviews, or sources, like book chapters, that are not peer-reviewed). - News Article: Find a current (or past) news article that is relevant to the week's topic.
 Write a 1-2 page response (double-spaced) that evaluates and critiques the news article on the basis of what we know from research on the topic (e.g., the readings that week).
 Is the news article accurate?
 Is the news article missing any important pieces of information from research findings?
-The best response papers will connect the news article with the week's readings and will include ideas / questions for future research.
+The best response papers will connect the news article with the week's readings and will include ideas / guestions for future research.

 Any given week you can choose which option you complete.
-You MUST do 5 "Research Article" and 5 "News Article" written assignments from Weeks 2-10 and Week 12 (10 total).
+You MUST do 5 "Research Article" and 5 "News Article" written assignments from Weeks 2-9 and 11-12 (10 total).

 Please attach the first page (or abstract) of the empirical article(s) or news article that you include in your response when you turn in your assignment.
-In addition, please include a web address for where any news articles were located.
+In addition, please include an html link / web address for where any news articles were located.
 Include appropriate APA-style citations throughout your written responses to support your ideas and justify your claims.

-Assignments will be due by the beginning of class each Tuesday (post on Canvas using the TurnItIn app); late assignments will not be accepted.
-Each assignment is worth a total of 40 points and graded on the following scale:
+Assignments will be due by the beginning of class each Tues (post on Canvas using TurnItIn); late assignments will not be accepted.
+Each is worth up to 40 points and graded on this scale: